 One of the most important roles of a land trust is to work with landowners concerned about protecting their land and leaving a lasting legacy for future generations.
 Land trusts provide advice on protection strategies that best meet the landowner’s conservation and financial needs.
 They also have long term responsibility for managing and overseeing land they have helped to conserve.

 Many land trusts work cooperatively with government agencies by acquiring or managing land, researching conservation needs and priorities, or assisting in the development of open space plans.
 However, because they are private organizations, land trusts can be more flexible than public agencies – and can act more quickly – in conserving important lands.

-Nearly 6 million acres have been protected by 1,260 land trusts nationwide.
+More than 4 million acres have been protected by some 1,300 land trusts nationwide.
 Wetlands, farms, wildlife habitat, forests, urban gardens and parks, watersheds, trails and river corridors are among the areas safeguarded by land trust organizations.